 - Iron is a mineral that plays important roles in:

-- o blood

-- key component of red blood cells, which carry oxygen in the blood to all parts of the body
+- Blood as a key component of red blood cells, which carry oxygen in the blood to all parts of the body.

-- o early Brain Development
+- o Early brain development.

-- o essential for healthy brain and nerve tissue development
+- o Essential for healthy brain and nerve tissue development.

-- o immune function
+- o Function of the immune system.

-- muscle function
+- o Function of all muscles in the body.

 - Iron is found in two forms in food: heme and non-heme.

 - Heme iron is found in animal sources and more easily absorbed by the body.
 Examples of foods containing heme iron include:

 - meat (beef, lamb, mutton)

 - fish and shellfish

 - poultry (chicken, turkey)

 - Non-heme iron is found mainly in plant sources and is more difficult for the body to absorb.
 Examples of foods containing non-heme iron include:

 - iron-fortified cereal

 - soybeans and tofu

 - spinach

 - legumes (beans, lentils)